boesemar/exim-quotad/README.md

 This is a simple daemon that interacts with exim using the readsocket interface.
 It only supports one command: check_quota <email address> <sender address> and will return "0" or "1" depending if the defined quota was exceeded or not.

-If first time exceeded it will send an email to <email address> to inform that the quota is exceed and mail is rejected.
+Also the daemon can send warning emails if you are running on low storage and an email once new mail is rejected.

 To save on IO it will cache the result locally.

 It has a whitelist REGEX if you want to allow certain senders to bypass quota limits.
 For